LisaCee/lswebhomework3/README.md

 ```

-My name is:
+My name is: Lisa Cee

-I like to:
+I like to: Read, code and liten to Prince

-I'm learning:
+I'm learning: How to better use git

 ```